Required Application Material

 Curriculum Vitae (C.V.): The C.V. should highlight the applicant's academic lineage.
 Similar to a resume, it will list academic credentials and degrees earned, experiences and proficiencies, awards and honors, as well as work or laboratory experiences.
 It should clearly list research publications and presentations, if applicable.
 An example can be found, here: Example C.V.

 WES and ECE: All international students must have all undergraduate transcripts from foreign institutions processed by WES or ECE.
 Visit the WES website or ECE website for details and instructions.
-Evaluated transcripts will be sent directly to the University of Oklahoma Health Sciences Center Office of Admissions and Records by WES or ECE.
+Evaluated transcripts must be sent directly to the University of Oklahoma Health Sciences Center Office of Admissions and Records by WES or ECE.
+Unofficial evaluations will not be accepted.

-TOEFL: International Applicants must report TOEFL scores to the University of Oklahoma Health Sciences Center using code 6902.
-TOEFL scores may be waived if the applicant has received a 4-year BS Degree or MS Degree from a US Institution, or if the applicant meets certain additional criteria.
+TOEFL: International Applicants must report TOEFL or IELTS scores to the University of Oklahoma Health Sciences Center using code 6902.
+TOEFL/IELTS scores may be waived if the applicant has received a 4-year BS Degree or MS Degree from a US Institution, or if the applicant meets certain additional criteria.
 Please see the TOEFL waiver website for details.
-IELTS cannot be accepted in lieu of the TOEFL examination.

 Optional Application Material: